 Why is it so important for us to make sense of it?
 For obvious reasons.
 The goal of any military aggression is a world in which the position of the aggressor would be better than it was before the war.
 No one in their right mind and sober memory will want to start a war in order to worsen their future.
 The only way that gives at least a ghostly hope for a relatively successful outcome of a nuclear war for the United States is to neutralize the enemy’s nuclear potential.
 That is, you can count on some kind of gain only if the enemy is destroyed by nuclear weapons, but does not have time to use his own.
 Take away from the United States (or any other country) the hope of neutralizing the nuclear weapons of a potential adversary - and he will never go to nuclear aggression, because it will never bring him peace that would be better than pre-war.

 As you can see, in the case of the elimination of the marine component of the nuclear triad with the corresponding strengthening of the Strategic Missile Forces, this problem can well be solved.
-Moreover, there is every reason to believe that the Strategic Missile Forces and strategic aviation, even in their current state, are capable of causing unacceptable damage to the aggressor, even if the Russian Federation "supplicates" a large-scale nuclear missile attack.
+Moreover - there is every reason to believe that the Strategic Missile Forces and the strategic aviation even in their current state they are capable of causing unacceptable damage to the aggressor, even if the Russian Federation “spills” a large-scale nuclear missile attack.

 But if so ...
 Then why do we even need naval strategic nuclear forces?
 What can the SSBN do that, which the Strategic Missile Forces cannot do?

 At least in theory, the stealth of the submarine is better than that of the Yars or Topol mobile installation.
 At the same time, the limitations of land transport are higher than those of sea transport, which means that ballistic missiles that the SSBNs can carry are more powerful than their land mobile counterparts.
 In addition, the SSBN at sea is in principle not affected by strategic nuclear warheads - unless it is in the base.